Defamation law attorney Aaron Kelly answers questions about the limits on free speech.

 Famous Defamation Case #1:Crown v.
 John Peter Zenger: Truth Becomes A Viable Defense Against Defamation Charges

 Back in Ben Franklin’s day, William Cosby wasn’t a disgraced comedian, he was the British governor of New York.
-What thing do the two Cosbys have in common?
-Controversy swirled around both.
-The revolution-ready residents of colonial New York didn’t care for ol’ Bill; probably because he was accused of rigging the 1734 elections and pocketing people’s taxes.
+But he and Cliff Huxtable did have something in common?
+Controversy enveloped both.
+You see, the revolution-ready residents of colonial New York didn’t care for ol’ Bill.
+It probably had to do with the time he rigged the 1734 elections and pocketed taxes.

 Not so fast.

 Benjamin Franklin heard about the famous defamation case and dispatched Andrew Hamilton — tout suite — to represent Zenger.
-Hamilton ultimately won by arguing that “truth should be an absolute defense against libel charges” — a judicial principle which still applies in libel lawsuits today.
+Hamilton ultimately won by arguing that “truth should be an absolute defense against libel charges” — a judicial principle which still applies in libel lawsuits.